 Provided you are shooting RAW, Lightroom does an absolutely amazing job of recovering badly over and under exposed images.
 However, like Miracle Max, it can only recover photos that are mostly dead.
 Sometimes though, the photo turns out to be all dead, particularly shots where your strobe intensity was too much.
 At this point there is only one thing left to do, and that's to hit the X and move on.

 When I worked at Reef Photo, I had a co-worked named Shen.
 Shen is an amazing photographer and a good friend, but he was also super critical of my photographic work.
 His philosophy was “Don’t keep a photo you wouldn’t frame and hang on the wall.”
 This thought process of course leads to very little photos in your collection, but the ones that do remain will form a spectacular gallery.
 Every weekend, I would go dive and shoot photos, and on Monday I’d proudly show Shen what I thought were my best shots.
 And each time, I’d be crushed as he would rip it apart, and tell me every little nuance I did wrong.
 One day, I was sitting at my desk and was looking at a particular photo I had taken that weekend.
 Shen walking behind me stopped abruptly and stared.
 “That’s a good shot,” he said.
 I was overjoyed.

 Some will read this, and think Shen was just a jerk, but his harsh feedback was exactly what I needed.
+Shen was there coach that made you grind out 10 more shuttle sprints when you felt like you were ready to die.
+He pushed me and made me better.
 Every time I'd take a photo, I'd think of the feedback Shen had given me prior and would try like hell not to make the same mistakes again.
 The criticism in the long run made me a much better photographer, and I’m so grateful for it.
 If you are able to find someone to give you open and harsh criticism, you'll learn much from it.